The Cost of Information: The Case of Constant Marginal Costs: Learning about a One-Dimensional State

 \begin{prop} The collection $C^\Theta, \Theta \in \mathcal{T},$ satisfies Axioms \ref{axb1} and \ref{axb2} if and only if there exists a constant $\kappa > 0$ such that for all $i,j \in \Theta \text{~and~} \Theta \in \mathcal{T}$,

 where $n$ is the cardinality of $\Theta$. \end{prop}

+Thus, under Axioms \ref{axb1} and \ref{axb2} each coefficient $\beta^\Theta_{ij}$ is decreasing in the distance between the states, so that distinguishing states that are closer to each other is more costly.
+Each coefficient is also divided by a factor $n(n-1)$ that normalizes the cost with respect to the number of states.
+This is an implication of Axiom b, which states that the cost of performing a noisy measurement does not depend on the particular values the state can take.
+As we show in the proof, the quadratic term $(i-j)^2$ in the expression of the coefficients is related to the assumption, in the same axiom, of normally distributed noise.
+In the Appendix we show how the results can be extended to different families of distributions.

-Proposition~\ref{prop:onedimens} implies that for any $\Theta \in \mathcal{T}$, a normal signal with mean $i$ and variance $\sigma^2$ has cost $\kappa\sigma^{-2}$ proportional to its precision; this can be seen by applying \eqref{eq:normal-signal}, the expression for the cost of normal signals.
-Thus, the functional form given in Proposition \ref{prop:onedimens} generalizes a specification often found in the literature, where the cost of a normal signal is assumed to be proportional to its precision \citep*{wilson1975informational, van2010information} to arbitrary (non-normal) information structures.
+Applied to normal experiments, Proposition~\ref{prop:onedimens} implies that for any $\Theta \in \mathcal{T}$, a normal experiment with mean $i$ and variance $\sigma^2$ has cost $\kappa\sigma^{-2}$ proportional to its precision.
+Thus, this functional form generalizes a specification often found in the literature---where the cost of a normal experiment is assumed to be proportional to its precision \citep*{wilson1975informational}---to arbitrary information structures that are not necessarily normal.

+As we will see in \S\ref{sec:stochastic}, the specification of Proposition~\ref{prop:onedimens} allows to compute numerical solutions, and thus can be useful for deriving quantitative predictions.
+At the same time, this functional form may be too simple to capture certain intuitive comparative statics with respect to changes of the state space.
+For example, the precision of a measurement made using a measuring tape is quite different when measuring a person's height than when measuring the length of a field.
+More generally, any measurement instrument has a range of reliability, and as one moves toward the extremes it becomes noisier.
+We partially address this issue by allowing the state to only take value in some interval $W \subseteq \RR$.

+Axiom~\ref{axb1} assumes that only the distance between states determines the cost of an experiment.
+But in many situations states with a given distance are harder to distinguish at larger scales.
+Consider, for instance, a subject in a laboratory experiment who is asked to guess the number of pennies in a jar.
+A problem where this state can take the values either 1 or 2 is easier than a problem where the state can take the values 101 or 102.

+Such examples form a well known empirical regularity in psychophysics, known as \textit{Weber's Law}, according to which the change in stimulus intensity that is necessary for subjects to exhibit a certain response is a constant fraction of the starting intensity of the stimulus.
+A way to model such situations is to change the units in which states are measured by applying a logarithmic transformation to the states.
+This is equivalent to changing Axiom~\ref{axb1} to consider ratios between states instead of differences, and changing Axiom~\ref{axb2} to consider log-normal measurement errors instead of normal.
+The resulting coefficients are

+This results in predictions in line with Weber's Law, making it easier to distinguish 1 from 2 than 101 from 102.